 The internet is unavoidable, and it looks like it's here to stay.
 Even when you're on the boat, whether with friends fishing or with the kids cruising, you might find yourself looking to access the World Wide Web.

-A marine Wi-Fi extender might be just the solution, as long as you go with a model you can trust.
-Hopefully, I’ve opened your eyes to some new options today, and you’ll be getting on board the internet wave soon!
+A marine Wi-Fi extender might be just the solution as long as you go with a model you can trust.
+Hopefully I've opened your eyes to some new options and you'll be getting on board the internet wave soon.
+Happy surfing!